SebKuzminsky/zenbot/breakout-board/README.md

 2. Insert a PreciseBits MN208-0100-002F cutter, touch off Z

-3. Open the `outline.ngc` gcode file and touch off X and Y at the lower left corner of the work.
+3. Open the `back-copper.ngc` gcode file and touch off X and Y at the lower left corner of the work.

 4. Safety glasses, hearing protection, and spindle on.